-- If the catheter is not to be used immediately for treatment, follow the suggested catheter patency guidelines. - To maintain patency between treatments, a heparin lock must be created in each lumen of the catheter. - Follow hospital protocol for heparin concentration. - Draw heparin into two syringes, corresponding to the amount designated on the arterial and venous extensions.
+- If the catheter is not to be used immediately for treatment, follow the suggested catheter patency guidelines. - To maintain patency between treatments, a heparin lock must be created in each lumen of the catheter. - Follow hospital protocol for heparin concentration

+- 1. Draw heparin into syringes, corresponding to the amount designated on each extension.
 Assure that the syringes are free of air. - 2.
-Remove injection caps from the extensions. - Attach a syringe containing heparin solution to the female luer of each extension.

-- 4. Open extension clamps. - Aspirate to insure that no air will be forced into the patient. - 6.
-Inject heparin into each lumen using quick bolus technique.
+Remove end caps from the extensions. - 3.
+Attach a syringe containing heparin solution to the female luer of each extension - 4.
+Open extension clamps. - Aspirate to insure that no air will be forced into the patient. - Inject heparin into each lumen using 6. quick bolus technique.